Saltbush slender bluetongue: Distribution

 The saltbush slender bluetongue has been recorded in areas from samphire flats and areas associated with heavy clay soils.
 It has a patchy, fragmented distribution throughout central Australia, occurring in three main bioregions of the Stony Plains, Flinders Lofty Block and Channel Country.
 The actual distribution and population of the saltbush slander bluetongue may be underreported due to minimal surveyance and species identification in some areas where it is believed to inhabit.

-The distribution of the saltbush bluetongue is also changing due to modifications to their habitat through increasing temperatures, pushing the species’ range further south.
+The distribution of the saltbush bluetongue is also changing due to modifications to their habitat through increasing temperatures, pushing the species' range further south.
 The occurrence of rainfall in the region will also have an impact as this lizard relies on shrubbery as a microhabitat, shelter and is the habitat of their food source.
 During times of drought, plant density will decrease along with access to food.

 Taxonomy

 The Scincidae family of skinks is a large family that currently represents one-quarter of all lizard species.
 The saltbush slender bluetongue is a skink of the family Scincidae and the genus Cyclodomorphus.
 It has been presented in an article by Zootaxa that the Scincidae family should be broken up into smaller revised superfamilies and families.
 This approach would put Cyclodomorphus venustus in the superfamily Lygosomoidea and the subfamily Egerniidae.
-A study conducted by Austin and Arnold supports this link through DNA analysis of different sub-genuses of the genus-group Egernia and provides a genetic link between Cyclodomorphus species and the family and genus groups Lygosomoidea and Egerniidae.
+A study conducted by Austin and Arnold supports this link through DNA analysis of different sub-genera of the genus-group Egernia and provides a genetic link between Cyclodomorphus species and the family and genus groups Lygosomoidea and Egerniidae.
 There are nine species of lizard which belong to the Cyclodomorphus genera.
 The defining features of the Egerniidae family which includes the saltbush bluetongue are the presence of eight or fewer premaxillary teeth; The parietals are entirely separated by the interparietal and are bordered along the posterolateral edges by a nuchal and two or more temporals; the outer preanal scales overlap inner preanal scales; scales on the dorsal surface of the fourth toe are in two rows and the iris is paler than the pupil.
-Austin and Arnold determined that of the species classified under the genus-group Egernia, the sub-genuses Tiliqua and Cyclodomorphus are the most closely related.
+Austin and Arnold determined that of the species classified under the genus-group Egernia, the sub-genera Tiliqua and Cyclodomorphus are the most closely related.